 Grantee: International Bureau for Epilepsy (IBE)

-Summary: More than 10 million people in Africa have epilepsy.
-While epilepsy can be a devastating and chronic condition, with basic treatment, more than 70% of cases can be controlled.
-Tragically, in much of Africa, epilepsy is misunderstood, stigmatized, underfunded and often ignored by the health care system.
-Over 75% of Africans with epilepsy live in rural and semi-urban areas where treatment is nearly non-existent.
-This project aims to strengthen the advocacy capacity of 5 African IBE chapters who will work with governmental and non-governmental partners to develop national plans of epilepsy care, a key step in reducing this treatment gap.
+Summary: More than 10 million people in Africa have epilepsy, yet at least 80% do not receive effective treatment.
+While epilepsy can be a devastating and chronic condition, with basic and affordable medication, more than 70% of people living epilepsy could have seizure control.
+However, in much of Africa, epilepsy is misunderstood, stigmatized, underfunded and ignored by the health care system.
+This project, through technical assistance and small grants, aims to strengthen the advocacy capacity of African IBE chapters to advance effort to improve epilepsy care at all levels of society.

 BAND funds scientific meetings that expand our understanding of epilepsy’s basic mechanisms and of how to improve clinical care and treatment.
 Select examples include: